jlquinn/xbows-driver/doc/spec.md

 210104		layer 1 section 4 (no content follows)
 210105		layer 1 section 5 (no content follows)
 210106		layer 1 section 6
-2701		layer 1 lighting followed by 9 patterns (lighting and flashlight?)
+2701		layer 1 lighting followed by 5 light programs (see next sec for detail) 0c
-0c
 1a01		one round driver lighting
 1a0201		end of driver lighting
 0109		kbd attn
 210201		layer 2 section 1
-2202		layer 2 kmap
+2202		layer 2 kmap  (standard)
 210204		layer 2 section 4 (no content)
 210205		layer 2 section 5
 2602		default setup